The Oxygen Factory

 Today, plant life and phytoplankton keeps a balance in the amount of oxygen it produces.
 Healthy forests use carbon dioxide from the atmosphere to create oxygen through photosynthesis, which is then needed for further growth.
 In other words, it's a healthy, self-perpetuating system.
 Indeed, most ocean and land photosynthesis is counterbalanced with an equal and opposite amount of breathing.

 Often we talk about how oceans, especially when you swim and dive in them, are life-giving in the internal psychological or even physiological sense.
-However, we often forget that our gratitude should go deeper - they are literally responsible for life on Earth.
+And yet we often forget that our gratitude should go deeper - the oceans are literally responsible for life on Earth.
 For me, this was just another jarring reminder that the natural world isn’t just an amusing sideshow or buffet – it is an ancient, inexplicable life support system and without it we’re all fucked.